 The Nord N200's battery life is absolutely killer.

 Charging is limited to 18W via the wired OnePlus charger.
 It takes a solid 75 minutes to reach 100% from zero, which isn’t too shabby all things considered.
 There are plenty of faster-charging budget phones available globally, but less so in the US.
-In T-Mobile’s lineup, the similarly-priced Samsung Galaxy A32 5G supports only 15W charging for the same-sized battery.
 There’s no wireless charging in the Nord N200, but we wouldn’t expect it at this price point.

-Is the OnePlus Nord N200’s camera any good?
+Are the OnePlus Nord N200’s cameras any good?

 The Nord N200 has a triple-camera system with a 13MP main camera, a 2MP macro lens, and a 2MP depth lens.
-You won’t find ultra-wide or telephoto lenses here.
-The macro camera does not double as an ultra-wide shooter, and all zooming is accomplished digitally.
-Other similarly-priced phones in the T-Mobile/Metro rosters do have wide-angle and telephoto lens options, such as the aforementioned Samsung Galaxy A32 5G and the Moto One 5G Ace.
+You won’t find ultrawide or telephoto lenses here.
+The macro camera does not double as an ultrawide shooter, and all zooming is accomplished digitally.
+Other similarly-priced camera phones in the T-Mobile/Metro rosters do have wide-angle and telephoto lens options, such as the Samsung Galaxy A32 5G.

 The camera user interface is straightforward and easy to put to work.
 You can open it from the home screen or the lock screen if you wish.
 The shutter button and shooting modes sit on the right side of the viewfinder, while several controls, such as the HDR and flash settings, are on the left side.
 Shooting modes include night, video, photo, portrait, slo-mo, time-lapse, pro, panorama, and macro.
 These are all standard modes for a camera app these days and they worked as expected.